elegant-scipy/elegant-scipy/sphinx/content/ch6.md

 ```

 Now we want to get the *processing depth*.
 Remember that getting the
-pseudo-inverse of the Laplacian matrix is out of the question, because it will
+pseudoinverse of the Laplacian matrix is out of the question, because it will
 be a dense matrix (the inverse of a sparse matrix is not generally sparse
 itself).
-However, we were actually using the pseudo-inverse to compute a
+However, we were actually using the pseudoinverse to compute a
 vector $z$ that would satisfy $L z = b$,
 where $b = C \odot \textrm{sign}\left(A - A^T\right) \mathbf{1}$.
-(You can see this in the supplementary material for Varshney *et al*.)
+(You can see this in the [supplementary material][worm-sup] for Varshney *et al*.)
 With
 dense matrices, we can simply use $z = L^+b$.
 With sparse ones, though, we can
+% TODO - add link to callout
-use one of the *solvers* (see sidebox, "Solvers") in `sparse.linalg.isolve` to get the `z` vector after
+use one of the *solvers* (see sidebox, "Solvers") in `sparse.linalg.isolve`
-providing `L` and `b`, no inversion required!
+to get the `z` vector after providing `L` and `b`, no inversion required!

 ```python
 b = Cs.multiply((As - As.T).sign()).sum(axis=1)